brstu/OTIS-2025/trunk/ii02815/task_01/doc/README.md

 Enter initial output y0: 1
 Enter initial input u0: 1
 Enter number of steps (n): 8
+Enter all input u:
+u for step 1: 1
+u for step 2: 2
+u for step 3: 3
+u for step 4: 4
+u for step 5: 5
+u for step 6: 6
+u for step 7: 7
+u for step 8: 8

 Steps   Linear model    Nonlinear model
-Enter input u for step 1: 1
 1       1.1             2.14635
-Enter input u for step 2: 2
 2       1.93            3.79026
-Enter input u for step 3: 3
 3       2.979           2.80649
-Enter input u for step 4: 4
 4       4.0937          -5.22512
-Enter input u for step 5: 5
 5       5.22811         -2.57951
-Enter input u for step 6: 6
 6       6.36843         -16.3496
-Enter input u for step 7: 7
 7       7.51053         -1.57506
-Enter input u for step 8: 8
 8       8.65316         -202.869
 ```